-An accessible, vibrant city located on the shores of Lake Washington, Bellevue is commonly known for a thriving business community and world-class shopping.
+An accessible, vibrant city located on the shores of Lake Washington, Bellevue is commonly known for its thriving business community and world-class shopping.
 However, it might just surprise you to find a delightful combination of both urban and outdoor adventures to suit a range of travelers.
-Below are some general story ideas as well as seasonal activities that reflect the varied events and activities through the year.
+Below are some general story ideas as well as seasonal activities that reflect the varied events and activities throughout the year.
 Please let us know if we can help you with your story ideas.

 Getaway for the Guys or Gals

-Who says it's just the girls that need to getaway?
+Who says it's just the girls that need to get away?
 Bellevue provides incredible options for weekend warriors and ladies of leisure alike.
 Those looking to lounge in the lap of luxury may enjoy a visit to Yuan Spa and an exploration of Bellevue's world-class shopping.
 Options range from the high-end designers and brands of The Bravern and Bellevue Collection to the small, independently owned boutiques and home décor shops of Old Bellevue.
 Or kick off a weekend with a Friday afternoon round of golf at Newcastle Golf Course, and take in the breathtaking panoramic views of Lake Washington, Mt.
 Rainier, the Olympic and the Cascade Mountains, and the city of Seattle.
 Round out the weekend with a steak dinner at Daniel's Broiler or John Howie Steak followed by live music at Bake's Place or a comedy show at The Parlor.

 Just Get Out